Last week, we bought 2 little chairs, 1 from Giant and another from Ikea.

 The height of the chairs were just nice, her feet could touch the floor when she sits on them.

-r the concept of sitting still during mealtimes...hopefully this is a little start to potty training.
+Teaching her the concept of sitting still during mealtimes...hopefully this is a little start to potty training.

 We placed one of the chairs at Anna's place (where Thaleia goes during the day).
 Anna shared with me that Thaleia made a lot of noise when her cousin Charity sat on her chair.
 Perhaps Thaleia was trying to scold Charity for usurping her throne .
 I think I should pass Anna my digital camera so she can capture and I can see such dramas.
 Well, I guess that's the usual complain of a working mum.
 You miss little dramas like this.